 The story of the development of Downtown Lafayette

-In 1815, a travelling geographer-biographer named William Darby wrote about Lafayette, then called the Attakapas country.
+In 1815, a travelling geographer-biographer named William Darby wrote about Lafayette, then called the Attakapas County.
 At that time there were fewer than two people per square mile living here, in an area Darby described as consisted of two vast prairies on either side of the Vermilion River.
-It was inhabited by Atakapa-Ishak Tribes and the competing Choctaw Tribes, Also in surrounding areas were the Chitimacha and Opelousa Tribes.
+It was inhabited by Atakapa-Ishak and Canneci (Lipan Apache) Tribes and the competing Choctaw Tribes.
+Also from surrounding areas were the Chitimacha and Opelousa Tribes.
 Between 1765 and 1785 the first great wave of immigration occurred in South Louisiana as Acadian exiles settled the area, and they brought with them the Roman Catholic religion.
 The influence of the Church served to offer the first geographical organization to this region, the center of which was Saint Martin de Tours Catholic Church located in present-day Saint Martinville.

 During the mid-1750s, Louisiana’s French rulers made land available in the Attakapas District for the raising of cattle to supply meat for New Orleans.
 Before there was a village called Vermilionville, there existed a trading outpost located near the Pinhook Bridge.
-It had been used for centuries by Native Americans and was called “Pinsahuk” (pins’ a hook) meaning Linden or Basswood tree.
-In the 1700’s the outpost was used by French fur trappers and also by the Spanish, because it intersected the Spanish Trail.
-Before the revolutionary war, it was frequented by English traders because it was the most inland landing navigable by steamboat along the Vermilion Bayou leading to and from the Gulf of Mexico.
-Beyond the Pinhook outpost, nothing larger than a pirogue, flat boat or small barge could navigate through the rising sediment and fallen trees.
+It had been used for centuries by Indigenous Peoples and was called “Pinsahuk” (pins’ a hook) meaning Linden or Basswood tree.
+In the 1700’s the outpost was used by French fur trappers and by the Spanish, because it intersected the Spanish Trail.
+Before the revolutionary war, it was frequented by traders seeking to avoid English tariffs, and others, primarily because it was the most inland water landing navigable by steamboat along the Vermilion Bayou from the Gulf of Mexico.
+Beyond the Pinhook outpost, nothing larger than a pirogue, flat boat or a very small barge could navigate through the rising sediment and fallen trees.

 1925 photo of Vermilion Bayou north of Pinhook Bridge